CarlVinggaard/News-Aggregator/README.md

 automatic testing was only implemented on a single function, removeSourceFromTitle().
 The function takes the title (a string) and removes news source, which is included in the headling after a hyphen wrapped in spaces (i.e. " - ").
 The test suite is located in js/jasmineTests.js.

 The tests are done automatically when the page loads.
-To see the test report:
+To see the test report in development mode:
     1. Go to css/style.css and scroll to the bottom.
     2. Comment out (or remove) the 'display: none' from the class .jasmine_html-report
     3. The report will appear at the bottom of the front page (index.html)

+The test report is also visible on the live site, by simply inspecting the page (e.g. in Chrome devtools) and removing 'display: none' from the
+<div> with class 'jasmine_html-report' at the bottom of the front page.

 ## Deployment